DavidVasconcelos/springboot3-jwt/README.md

 * Clone the repository: `git clone https://github.com/DavidVasconcelos/springboot3-jwt.git`
 * Navigate to the project directory: cd springboot3-jwt
+* Run docker for postgres database: `docker-compose -f postgres-docker.yml up -d`
-* Build the project: ./gradlew build
+* Build the project: `./gradlew build`
-* Run the project: ./gradlew bootRun
+* Run the project: `./gradlew bootRun`

 -> The application will be available at http://localhost:8080.